 Symptoms of Double Outlet Right Ventricle

 A wide range of heart problems fit into the category of double outlet right ventricle.
-Symptoms will vary from one kind of double outlet right ventricle to another.
+Symptoms will vary from one kind of double outlet right ventricle to another, depending on how the blood moves through and out of the heart.

 Also, in children with double outlet right ventricle, the lungs may get more blood than usual.
-This can cause high blood pressure in the lungs and may lead to heart failure.
+This can cause your baby to breathe very fast or work hard to breathe.
+It may result in high blood pressure in the lungs and cause heart failure.

 Your child may have symptoms like these: